 Police & Liquor Inspectors

 - What is the role of police and liquor inspectors in the approval process of my application?

 Approval requirements will depend on whether the event is private or public and the size of the event.
-If police in your community believe that your event’s size and nature requires approval then your application will require review before a licence can be issued.
+If police in your community believe that your event’s size and nature requires approval then your application will require review before a permit can be issued.

 - What is the role of police and liquor inspectors on my event day?

 Police and liquor inspectors have the right to enter and inspect the premises while your event is in progress.
-They may suspend an SEP immediately for reasons of public safety, seize illicit liquor and/or take other measures where a permittee has contravened the conditions of the licence.
+They may suspend an SEP immediately for reasons of public safety, seize illicit liquor and/or take other measures where a permittee has contravened the conditions of the permit.
 The holder of the SEP may remain liable to penalties for those violations for up to six months after the event has ended.

 - What does a liquor inspector do when notified of a large special occasion?

-- If my event is attended by a liquor inspector; do I have to pay a fee?
+- If my event is attended by a liquor inspector do I have to pay a fee?